 Need to know: Open throughout the summer from March 30.
 Click here to see the full list of opening times and timetable.
 Day rates are £5 for adults, £2.70 for concessions and special deals on admission for families.

 Positioned on the edge of Cirencester Park, Cirencester Open Air Swimming Pool offers visitors the chance to swim in a 28 metre pool with slide, as well as a sunbathing patio to soak in some rays (weather permitting of course).
 There’s also a separate children’s paddling pool for little ones and hot and cold refreshments available.

 Need to know: Visit the website for a full list of opening times and timetable.

 The well-equipped Stratford Park Leisure Centre in Stroud has everything an avid gym bunny would require from a group exercise studio to tennis courts.
 There are also two swimming pools, one indoor and one outdoor, and a sauna and steam room.

 Need to know: Click here to see the full list of opening times, admission prices and timetable.

 Although it’s only a short drive away from the thriving Cheltenham town centre, you’ll feel a million miles away when relaxing poolside in Ellenborough Park’s stunning grounds.
 The hotel is well-known for its luxury accommodation and excellent spa facilities, and the outdoor pool is no exception.

-Need to know: For more information, visit the Ellenborough Park website or call 01242 545454.
-You can book your spa day or breakaway here.
+Need to know: For more information, or to book your spa day or breakaway, visit the Ellenborough Park website or call 01242 545454.

 6. Cotswold Country Park and Beach, Cirencester